Umuzi-org/ACN-syllabus/README.md

 public/syllabuses/data-eng-boot/index.html:  <span class="contentlink-missing" data="topics/intro-to-tilde"
 ```

-Then that means there is a contentlink that is pointint to a file that doesn't exist.
+Then that means there is a contentlink that is pointing to a file that doesn't exist.
 Did the file move?
 Was it deleted?
 Is something misspelled?

 ### Windows 10

 Ensure you have a compatible Linux terminal for windows, if not, checkout: https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview

 After cloning recursively from the repo and setting up your global github email and username you can run the following
 two commands, the correct Hugo version should be installed after running the second command.

 ```